 The Institute for the Study of Societal Issues is pleased to announce a call for applications for the Graduate Fellows Program (GFP).
 In its forty years of existence, the Program has provided an interdisciplinary research and training environment as a complement to, and resource for, graduate programs in the social sciences and professional schools.
 Over 150 graduate student fellows have successfully completed their doctoral studies and gone on to carve out distinguished academic careers that have significantly influenced their respective disciplines and fields on contemporary issues of social stratification and inequality.

-In an expansion of this Program, the Joseph A. Myers Center for Research on Native American Issues will provide funding during the 2017-18 academic year for one UC Berkeley doctoral student who is in good standing and has completed at least three years of graduate studies and whose research concerns issues confronting Native Americans in the United States today.
+In an expansion of this Program, the Joseph A. Myers Center for Research on Native American Issues will provide funding during the 2018-19 academic year for one UC Berkeley doctoral student who is in good standing and has completed at least three years of graduate studies and whose research concerns issues confronting Native Americans in the United States today.
 We are looking for promising applicants who can benefit from the additional training and mentoring offered by our program and who are committed to doing research to advance social justice or social change.
 Students from groups historically underrepresented in higher education - especially Native and Indigenous students - are highly encouraged to apply.
 The Center is especially interested in supporting community-based research involving Native communities in the areas of health, safety, and governance.

 In addition to receiving monthly stipends, Graduate Fellows enjoy access to a rich array of activities that promote mentoring relations with faculty, collaboration with peers, and the exchange of ideas with a broad audience of academic and community leaders.
 The GFP offers doctoral students the opportunity to work in an intensive, small-group setting on issues of common interest.
 Fellows from a range of disciplines support one another’s research, make presentations at conferences and colloquia, and publish working papers.
 The GFP creates the conditions for forging successful scholarly careers and assuming positions of intellectual leadership in the professoriate.